Okinawa Prefecture: Postwar disposition disputes

+U.S. administration (1945–1972)

-Near the end of World War II, in 1945, the U.S. Army and Marine Corps launched an invasion of Okinawa with 185,000 troops.
-They were faced with fanatical resistance from the Japanese defenders.
-A third of Okinawa's civilian population were killed during the ensuing fighting.
+On April 1, 1945, the U.S. Army and Marine Corps launched an invasion of Okinawa with approximately 185,000 troops.
+They encountered determined and intense resistance from the Japanese defenders.
+During the subsequent fighting, approximately one-third of Okinawa's civilian population lost their lives.
 The dead, of all nationalities, are commemorated at the Cornerstone of Peace.

-After the end of World War II, the United States set up the United States Military Government of the Ryukyu Islands administration, which ruled Okinawa for 27 years.
-During this "trusteeship rule", the United States established numerous military bases on the Ryukyu islands.
-The Ryukyu independence movement was an Okinawan movement that clamored against U.S. rule.
+After the end of World War II, the United States set up the United States Military Government of the Ryukyu Islands, which later became the United States Civil Administration of the Ryukyu Islands.
+The United States established numerous military bases on the Ryukyu Islands during its 27-year-long "trusteeship rule".

 Continued U.S. military buildup

 During the Korean War, B-29 Superfortresses flew bombing missions over Korea from Kadena Air Base on Okinawa.
 The military buildup on the island during the Cold War increased a division between local inhabitants and the American military.
 Under the 1952 Treaty of Mutual Cooperation and Security between the United States and Japan, United States Forces Japan (USFJ) have maintained a large military presence.

 During the mid-1950s, the U.S. seized land from Okinawans to build new bases or expand currently existing ones.
 According to the Melvin Price Report, by 1955, the military had displaced 250,000 residents.